CLdelisle/QRITTERS/README.md

 # QRITTERS
- An investigation of quantum critters
+An investigation of critters in a quantum world